alexjvr1/BrownArgus_PopGenMS_MolEcol/SuppMat.md

 # 2. Is there a difference in SNPs sequenced per population or per library?

+### 2.1 Are there variants that were sequenced only in a particular library that were retained in the final dataset?

-First, we have a look at the number of private alleles sequenced in each library that are present in our final dataset. ie, does "Library" explain a difference in the variants present in the final dataset:
+First, we have a look at the number of private SNPs sequenced in any library that are present in our final dataset. ie, does "Library" explain a difference in the variants present in the final dataset:

 Split the vcf files to include only individuals sequenced in each library.
 The pop files we used below can be found [here](https://github.com/alexjvr1/BrownArgus_PopGenMS_MolEcol/tree/main/Files/PopFiles_Splitvcfs)
 ```